Search

 Highest Altitude: 5,140 m/16,864 ft north base camp

-Day tenth is one of the prominent days in the journey to Kanchenjunga Circuit.
-On the day, you’ll hike to Kanchenjunga North Base Camp (5,140 m/16,864 ft).
-The trail gradually ascents along the Kanchenjunga Glacier, which is a rocky and sandy path with steep climbs.
-As you get to Kanchenjunga North Base Camp (Pangpema), a massive north face of Kanchenjunga along with Chang Himal, Ramtang, and Wedge Peak will welcome you.
+Day ten is one of the prominent days in the journey to the Kanchenjunga Circuit.
+On the day, you’ll hike to Kanchenjunga North Base Camp (5,140 m/16,864 ft), also known as Pang Pema.
+The North base camp trek route features steep climbs along the Kanchenjunga Glacier, following a rocky and sandy path with significant inclines.
+As you get to Kanchenjunga North Base Camp (Pangpema), the giant north face of Kanchenjunga, along with Chang Himal, Ramtang, and Wedge Peak, will welcome you.

 Itinerary Details